 Finding the right opportunity took longer than I expected.
 Many of my e-mails went unanswered, and most groups that did get back to me were not interested in having my wife and children tag along.

 My parents knew of our desires and learned that the daughter of a family friend had been on a trip to Honduras and nothing but good things to say about her trip, and families were welcome to join.
 I found the One World Surgery website and quickly realized that this was the place for us.

-I was drawn to this particular organization because it is all about family.
-They not only allow medical personnel to bring their families, but actively encourage it and incentivize it in their fee structure.
+their fee structure.
 The surgeries are performed in a modern facility dubbed the Holy Family Surgical Center.
 By the end of the week, the 50 or so people in your brigade almost feel like family.
 You work together, dine together, and stay together in the Moscati Center in suites housing four or five people apiece.

 Additionally, the surgical center, which could be more accurately described as a surgical hospital, is on the grounds of a 2,100 acre ranch called NPH Honduras.
 The NPH stands for Nuestros Pequeños Hermanos, Spanish for “our little brothers and sisters.”

 Several hundred Honduran children and young adults who were previously without a safe place to call home live on the ranch.
 They are cared for by local staff and international volunteers and the children grow up together as one big family.

 I loved the family focus of both the NPH site and the surgical mission, and the fact that it was in a Spanish speaking nation was an added bonus.
 We found a mission week that lined up well with our schedule, filled out a quick online application, and were approved to join the mission within a matter of hours.